tuckergs/smb2-relmod/README.md

 I also have an asm folder, which hosts assembly files compatible with my ppc-inject assembler. (http://github.com/tuckergs/ppc-inject)

 simple803133cc.asm is a file that makes 803133cc shorter so you can have space for your own code.
 This is separate from my new cm entry project; it uses the vanilla cm entries.
-Also, this shorter version doesn't support arbitrary jump distances.
+Also, this shorter version doesn't support arbitrary jump distances or different jump distances at different times.
 You could use the after-offset features that ppc-inject offers to place your code things after the function (using "#function $fnName after $fn803133cc").
-You could then use "./PPCInject \[in REL\] \[out REL\] simple803133cc.asm yourAsmFile.asm"
+You could then use "./PPCInject \[in REL\] \[out REL\] simple803133cc.asm yourAsmFile.asm".
+PPCInject will also alert you if you go over the space allotted

+simple8031381c.asm makes 8031381c significantly shorter for the purpose of adding your own code in the space it took up before.
+This supports jump distance, but you don't get as many instructions as simple803133cc.
+Look above for features that PPCInject has that should prove to be helpful